-This classic 10-day trip combines a visit to Ranthambhore in the state of Rajasthan – ‘the land of Kings’ to get a glimpse of the greatest of the big cats – The Tiger, with a visit to see the most romantic monument on earth – the Taj Mahal.
+This classic 10-day Tiger Tour combines a visit to Ranthambhore in the state of Rajasthan – ‘the land of Kings’ to get a glimpse of the greatest of the big cats – The Tiger, with a visit to see the most romantic monument on earth – the Taj Mahal.
 Best time October to June.

 Arrive in Delhi with the remainder of the day birding locally or at leisure.
 Night in a comfortable city hotel.